-17 The potential for SDRs as currently designed to contribute true outside liquidity is extremely limited.
+^{18.} The potential for Special Drawing Rights (SDRs) as currently designed to contribute true outside liquidity is extremely limited.

-The IMF's current inability freely to create outside liquidity does limit its power as a LLR.
+The IMF's current inability freely to create outside liquidity does limit its power as an LLR.
 Moreover, because the IMF does not lend on the basis of collateral, its interventions depart even further from Bagehot's classical outline of the LLR function.
-Nonetheless, many countries will not be able to rely on the discretion of industrialized-country central banks for liquidity support, and in such cases the IMF is uniquely positioned to intervene.
+Nonetheless, many countries will not be able to rely on the discretion of industrializedcountry central banks for liquidity support, and in such cases the IMF is uniquely positioned to intervene.
 Fischer (1999) makes a convincing case that even the IMF's limited powers give it some scope to act as a global LLR.

 Enhanced resources augment the IMF's effectiveness as a crisis lender.
-In addition, the Fund has been retooling its lending procedures to make them more flexible and automatic.
-The Fund's general past practice of subjecting loans to sometimes unpredictable conditionality both slows the lending process and makes borowers reluctant to approach the Fund - sometimes until they have no other choices.
-There have thus been attempts to streamline the process through some sort of prequalification crieria.
+In addition, the IMF has been retooling its lending procedures to make them more flexible and automatic.
+Its general past practice of subjecting loans to sometimes unpredictable conditionality both slows the lending process and makes borrowers reluctant to approach the IMF-sometimes until they have no other choices.
+There have thus been attempts to streamline the process through some sort of pre-qualification criteria.
 Unfortunately, past initiatives along these lines have not succeeded.

-The most recent attempt is the new Flexible Credit Line (FCL), under which countries that the Fund judges to have strong fundamentals and policies can pre-qualify for loans.
-In April 2009, the Fund's Executive Board approved a one-year \$47 billion credit line for Mexico, intended by the Mexican government as a purely precautionary measure.
-This is a hopeful development, but true success will require emulation by the other large emerging markets.
-Simultaneous enhancements to Fund stand-by arrangements likewise seek to ease access to liquidity support for countries that may not qualify for the FCL.
+The most recent attempt is the new Flexible Credit Line (FCL), under which countries judged by the IMF to have strong fundamentals and policies can pre-qualify for loans.
+In April 2009, the IMF's Executive Board approved a one-year US\$47 billion credit line for Mexico, intended by the Mexican government as a purely precautionary measure.
+Colombia and Poland also have signed up.
+These are hopeful developments, but true success will require emulation by more large emerging markets.
+Simultaneous enhancements to the IMF's stand-by arrangements likewise seek to ease access to liquidity support for countries that may not qualify for the FCL.

-Fischer (1999) emphasizes that the IMF functions not just as a crisis lender, but also as a crisis manager - just as many central banks do.
+Fischer (1999) emphasizes that the IMF functions not just as a crisis lender, but also as a crisis manager-just as many central banks do.
 Effective crisis management can partially substitute for official liquidity provision.

-Even a much bigger and more nimble IMF faces at least three major obstacles in effectively complementing the existing constellation of national last-resort lenders:
+Even a much bigger and more nimble IMF faces at least three major obstacles in effectively complementing the existing constellation of national LLRs:

 Perceived political legitimacy.
-Its Executive Board, whose members represent national governments, governs the IMF.
-If IMF lending decisions are viewed as politically or ideologically motivated, however, countries will prefer to self-insure rather than approaching the Fund.
+The IMF is governed by its Executive Board, whose members represent national governments.
+If IMF lending decisions are viewed as politically or ideologically motivated, however, countries will prefer to self-insure rather than approaching the IMF.
 Many Asian countries accumulated large holdings of international reserves after the late 1990s precisely to avoid having to borrow from the IMF.
-If the Fund is to be perceived as politically neutral in the exercise of its LLR function, a minimal requirement is a revision in Executive Board voting shares in favor of emerging-market members (as now seems likely to occur).
+If the IMF is to be perceived as politically neutral in the exercise of its LLR function, a minimal requirement is a revision in Executive Board voting shares in favor of emerging-market members (as now seems likely to occur).
 A truly independent (yet accountable) IMF would be far better, but may be politically unattainable.
 A greater reliance on clearly formulated rules rather than discretion in lending would further promote a perception of political neutrality, while simultaneously moderating moral hazard (to be discussed further below).
-The Fund's exceptional access framework, put in place in 2003, was an early step in this direction.
+The IMF's exceptional access framework, put in place in 2003, was an early step in this direction.